hjuntan/tp/docs/UserGuide.md

   >     * Domain name must end with a domain label at least 2 characters long.
 >       * Have each domain label start and end with alphanumeric characters.
 >       * Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-> * For `TAG``, the valid forms have to be either 1 of these:  Professor, TA, Student, None.
+> * For `TAG`, the valid forms have to be either 1 of these:  Professor, TA, Student, None.
+> * For `GROUP`, the group must only contain alphanumeric characters or spaces.

 **Tip:** A person can have 0 or more groups.